Teaching support from the UK’s largest provider of in-school maths tuition

 Systematic reflection on education research and cognitive science

 However, the examples he uses are not what’s important about this book.
-What makes it essential reading is the systematic way Craig reflects on how learning about educational research, and in particular cognitive science, revolutionised how he taught maths.
+What makes it essential reading is the systematic way in which Craig reflects on how learning about educational research, and in particular cognitive science, revolutionised how he taught maths.

 All of this is completely transferable to a primary school context.

 In this series of blogs, I will be outlining what Craig learnt from cognitive science and how it challenged his assumptions.
-I will also then share the teaching strategies he now uses instead, all of which you will find you can use teaching your primary pupils maths.
+I will also then share the teaching strategies he now uses instead, all of which you will find you can use when teaching your primary pupils maths.

-In this first introduction blog I look particularly at cognitive load theory as this is essential to all his findings about teaching maths.
+In this first introduction blog, I look particularly at cognitive load theory as this is essential to all his findings about teaching maths.

 Craig’s findings from research: How students think and learn